5.4.1.1 - Human Trafficking: Enslaved Thai Garment Workers of El Monte

 Image Credit: Rick Meyer, The Los Angeles Times [from page 4 of the story pdf]

-Grade: 6-12Subject: Asian American and Pacific Islander Studies, English Language Arts
+Grade: 6-12Subject: U.S. History, Social Studies, Asian American and Pacific Islander Studies, English Language Arts

 Number of Activities: 3